NxPKG/khulnasoft-docs/content/browser-rendering/get-started/browser-rendering-with-DO.md

 ## 1. Create a Worker project

-[Cloudflare Workers](/workers/) provides a serverless execution environment that allows you to create new applications or augment existing ones without configuring or maintaining infrastructure.
+[Khulnasoft Workers](/workers/) provides a serverless execution environment that allows you to create new applications or augment existing ones without configuring or maintaining infrastructure.
 Your Worker application is a container to interact with a headless browser to do actions, such as taking screenshots.

 Create a new Worker project named `browser-worker` by running: